Quantum computing through the lens of control: A tutorial introduction

 Further, concerning parallel interconnections, the tensor product $U_1\otimes U_2$ of $U_1,U_2\in\bbu^{2^n}$ is also unitary since

 Unfortunately, there does not seem to be a simple possibility to interconnect quantum gates via feedback~\cite[p.
 23]{nielsen2011quantum}.

 Finally, to access the result of a quantum algorithm, measurements are required.
 In quantum algorithms, measurements are represented as in Figure~\ref{fig:quantum_algorithm_measurement}, which shows the trivial quantum algorithm consisting only of a measurement of the input state $\ket{\psi_0}$.
 The algorithm shown in Figure~\ref{fig:quantum_algorithm} performs a projective measurement with observable $\calM$ at the end.
-If no observable is given in the circuit (as in Figure~\ref{fig:quantum_algorithm_measurement}), then measurements are typically understood in the computational basis, that is, as projective measurements with respect to the observable
+If no observable is given in the circuit (as in Figure~\ref{fig:quantum_algorithm_measurement}), then measurements are typically understood in the computational basis, that is, each individual qubit is measured with respect to the observable Z.